How can I get over my fear of vomiting and the stomach flu?

 Many of the visitors to this sight suffer from emetophobia (the fear of vomiting).
-Others suffer specifically from Norophobia (Fear of norovirus and any stomach flu.
-The word was invented by my friend, Heather.)
+Others suffer specifically from Norophobia (Fear and hatred of norovirus and any stomach bug. )

 Believe it or not, before I had children, I was not afraid of the stomach flu and never even thought about it.
 I didn't like to throw up but I never worried about it and it hardly ever happened.
 In fact, I wasn't' even a germ-a-phobe.
 I am quite sure that I didn't say "Wash your hands" to my husband the instant he walked in the door every single day.
 My happy-go-lucky lifestyle came to an end when my first son was 22 months old and got a bad case of rotavirus.
 My husband and I did not catch the rotavirus but my little boy was sick for a full week and had to go to the hospital to get an IV.
 It was terrifying, but I don't think just that experience alone would have done me in.
 One week later, when my son was recovering, a relative came to visit who had a stomach bug 3 days earlier.
 It never even occurred to me to worry that we might catch it.
 Alas, 2 days later my son and I were both sick with vomiting.
 My poor little boy had 2 terrible stomach bugs in the course of 2.5 weeks!
 My husband came down with the virus 2 days after we did.
 This time he was the one that was so sick that I had to call 911 to come get him.
 I couldn't even take him to the hospital because my son was still throwing up and I was sick too.
 So, I had 3 weeks of stomach flu at my house and 2 trips to the hospital.
 After that, I went a little nuts.
 I decided to research stomach bugs and see what I could do to minimize the number of times we had to go through that.
 I don't think there has been a day that has gone by since that I didn't think "I wonder if someone is going to get a stomach flu today?"